Chick-fil-A makes more in annual sales per restaurant being open six days a week than McDonald’s does in seven.

 The fact that Chick-fil-A inspires this kind of customer loyalty as a private company is not lost on Keith McCullough, the Canadian who founded and runs the privately-held, Connecticut-based Hedgeye.

-“The part of keeping something private is that you own it,” McCullough said on a recent episode of Hedgeye’s The Call, a subscription service.
+“The part of keeping something private is that you own it,” McCullough said on a recent episode of Hedgeye’s The Call.

 “There’s no irony when the average tenure of a CEO on the S&P 500 is 4.3 years.
 You don’t own it.
 You get paid by it.
 There’s a big difference.”